z390development/z390/doc/user_guide/zCICS/zcics_app_prog_guide.md

 ##### REQID

 * Can be specified as a constant, literal or label.
 * A constant must not exceed 32767.
 * A literal or label must be 2 bytes and must not exceed 32767.
 * If omitted, zero is assumed.

-!!!
-Note
+> [!NOTE]
-    In real CICS, ENDBR cannot cause a file to open, but it will in zCICS.
+> In real CICS, ENDBR cannot cause a file to open, but it will in zCICS.

-    The ENDBR command will be invalid, and may result in a transaction abend.
+> The ENDBR command will be invalid, and may result in a transaction abend.

-#### Errors

-* BAD PARM
-* BOTH FILE AND DATASET ARE SPECIFIED
-* FILE OR DATASET MUST BE SPECIFIED
-* INVALID FILE OR DATASET

 #### Conditions (RESP/RESP2)